This post has been updated with information on COVID-19 and the U.S. presidential election.

-Here we are, 2018 – hopefully ready to improve your fundraising program.
-While 2017 had its ups and downs, it’s now time to focus on the new year ahead.
+Here we are, 2020 – hopefully ready to improve your fundraising program.
+Whether you’re ready to start planning before January 1 or revisiting your plan mid-year, it’s always important to focus on your fundraising efforts.
 More specifically, focus on how you can make this the best year yet for your nonprofit.

-Here are 3 ways you can improve your fundraising program and start the year off strong.
+Here are 3 ways you can improve your fundraising program this year.

 This may seem like an obvious point, but it’s one that is very important.
 Your donors trust you to steward their money well and you must show them your followthrough.
 By “transparent” we mean both financial and program transparency.